 The films based in this genre are all very diverse, set across a multitude of other genres, from sci-fi to fantasy, but all have themes rooted in Noir films of the 40’s and 50’s.
 This list looks at examples of films from recent history that pay homage to the greats that came before them.

-Radiating cool, Winding Refn’s Drive pays homage to both Noir and 80’s thrillers.
+Radiating cool, Nicolas Winding Refn’s Drive pays homage to both Noir and 80’s thrillers.
 A rare example of a style-over-substance film doing it right, Drive is filled with slow-paced, real time moments between characters where a lot is said, just without words.
 When the action hits, it hits hard; with the rush of seeing the Driver (Ryan Gosling) outsmart police and gangsters alike.

 Beautifully and moodily lit, shots of the Driver lingering in doorways, and close moments with Irene (Carey Mulligan) are mirrors to classics like Casablanca and Touch of Evil.